 22. 50% of internet users aged 35–44 used LinkedIn.

 LinkedIn analytics show that half of its users are between the ages of 35 and 44.
 The professional networking platform appears to have hit its target right in the center, as this age group is where the majority of businessmen and businesswomen are gathered.

 Millennials account for one of the largest population groups on the planet, as the group is made of everyone born between the early 1980s and the late 1990s, or even early 2000s.
 LinkedIn statistics like these are an indicator of young people’s awareness of the changing business and hiring environment.

-Data from January of this year shows that nearly half of all male internet users in the US are, or have been at some point, on LinkedIn.
+Data from October of last year shows that nearly a third of all male internet users in the US are, or have been at some point, on LinkedIn.